 The Wetherill nature preserve is a little slice of heaven that I really enjoy visiting.
 I go there regularly together with my wife and kids.
-The kids always have a good time looking for bugs, watching birds and picking blackberries.
+The kids always have a good time as they are looking for bugs, watching birds and picking blackberries.
 This is a part of Yarrow Point that I look forward making sure is preserved and properly funded by both Hunts Point and Yarrow Point.

 If elected to the town council I will really enjoy being part of this wonderful preserve and its future.

 You can read more about the preserve at their website

 The town of Yarrow Point has voted NO several times when asked if we should join the King County Library system.
 As residents of Yarrow Point we are therefore not allowed to obtain a King County Library Card.
 I sometimes wish that I had access to the library.
 My two sons aged 4 and 5 are very curious and their interest and shift from Dinosaurs, Trains, Trucks, Airplanes, Geography, Sharks to Whales on a daily basis.
 It would be great if I could pick up a new pile of books every so often.
 I can also understand how families with teenagers, entrepreneurs and other residents could benefit from a library.
 However, the cost of joining the library system is just not reasonable.
 So, what are our options?

 I think there is an opportunity to put this question back on the Yarrow Point agenda.
 Having access to a library does not necessary mean the same thing as it did 10 or 25 years ago.
 I would like to understand what exactly our residents want in terms of library services?
 Then we can look at options and determine how the town can provide that service to a reasonable cost.
 There are many options today online to get access to books and other material.
 The main question becomes how we can keep the cost down by allowing residents to self-serve.
 What is needed is that we think outside of the box.
 I look forward to better understand our resident’s library need and try to come up with a reasonable solution.